edhowland/vish/README.md

 ## File operations

-Their are 3 builtin file I/O functions:
+Their are several builtin file I/O functions:

 - fexist?(filename) - true if filename exists on disk.
+- dir?(path) - true if path is a directory
 - fread(filename) - returns contents of filename on disk
 - fwrite(contents, filename) - Writes out contents to filename on disk.
+- frm(path) - removes path if it exists
+- pwd() - returns the present working directory

+### The pwd lambda:

+You can also check the pwd with '%pwd'.
+This depends on ./std/lib.vs being loaded, by default, it is.

 For instance, you could create a file copy function like this: